Technical Overview of Ecological Risk Assessment

 Field Testing for Pollinators may be required if the above tests indicate adverse effects on insects.

 In January 2011, EPA participated in a SETAC Pellston workshop, which was designed to identify test methods for measuring exposure and toxic effects of systemic and non-systemic pesticides to pollinators and to identify a risk assessment process for pollinators.
-After the workshop was held, EPA worked with Health Canada’s Pest Management Regulatory Agency and with the California Department of Pesticide Regulation to develop Guidance for Assessing Pesticide Risks to Bees (59 pp, 1.3 MB, About PDF).
+After the workshop was held, EPA worked with Health Canada’s Pest Management Regulatory Agency and with the California Department of Pesticide Regulation to develop Guidance for Assessing Pesticide Risks to Bees.
 The guidance document describes the basic framework of the risk assessment process for honey bees and the data used to inform the various tiers of refinement that may be required to support the risk assessment process.

 Generally, EPA scientists use the following studies to evaluate effects on small mammals: